Falco90/p2p-agent/README.md

 The new agent then auomatically updates the text records associated with its subdomain.
 These records hold the peerId and services the agent can provide.

-Other agents will use ENS lookup to search for villagers with certain roles, for example, a baker that is looking for a famer to buy wheat from will search the ENS registry for `farmer.town.eth`.
+Other agents will use ENS lookup to search for villagers with certain roles following the same `<role>.town.eth` format.
+For example, a baker that is looking for a famer to buy wheat from will search the ENS registry for `farmer.town.eth`.
 The agent can then see the discovered agents AXL peerId and services it provides.
 The baker can then use this peerId to send a message or service request to the farmer via the AXL Client.
 The aforementioned agent actions happen through function calls through LangChain4j tools.

 ---